mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 The drop-down lists at the top of the dashboard page filter total runs by your personal Workspace, the Organizations you have access to, and time range.

-Below the filtering options, a summary of total workflows is displayed using cards for each workflow status.
+Below the filters, a summary of total runs is shown by status.

 ## Workflow runs per organization